swax/NAISYS/docs/006-erp-orders.md

   "description": "AI-first ERP system",
   "_links": [
     { "rel": "self", "href": "/api/erp/" },
-    { "rel": "planning-orders", "href": "/api/erp/planning/orders" },
+    { "rel": "planning-orders", "href": "/api/erp/orders" },
-    { "rel": "execution-orders", "href": "/api/erp/execution/orders" },
     { "rel": "schemas", "href": "/api/erp/schemas/" },
-    { "rel": "openapi-spec", "href": "/api/erp/openapi.json" },
     { "rel": "api-reference", "href": "/erp/api-reference" }
   ],
   "_actions": [
-    { "rel": "create-planning-order", "href": "/api/erp/planning/orders", "method": "POST", "schema": "/api/erp/schemas/CreatePlanningOrder" },
+    { "rel": "create-planning-order", "href": "/api/erp/orders", "method": "POST", "schema": "/api/erp/schemas/CreatePlanningOrder" }
-    { "rel": "create-execution-order", "href": "/api/erp/execution/orders", "method": "POST", "schema": "/api/erp/schemas/CreateExecutionOrder" }
   ]
 }
 ```

 From this single response, an agent knows: what the API is, where to find the full spec, what resources exist, and how to create new ones.
+Execution orders (runs) are nested under planning orders and discovered via planning order links.

 ## Data Model

-The order system uses a three-tier hierarchy: Planning Orders define what to build, Revisions capture the approval workflow, and Execution Orders track the actual work.
+The order system uses a three-tier hierarchy: Planning Orders define what to build, Revisions capture the approval workflow, and Execution Orders (Runs) track the actual work.

 ### Planning Orders